HeidelbergCement CEO optimistic for 2022, flags new CO2 roadmap

 Asked whether these targets would have to be reviewed and replaced with more ambitious ones, von Achten said "the clear answer is yes", adding they would be in focus on May 24.

-Von Achten said that while the group has already intensified its efforts to cut emission and turn cement into a carbon-free product, more needed to be done.
+Von Achten said that while the group has already intensified its efforts to cut emissions and turn cement into a carbon-free product, more needed to be done.

 ($1 = 0.8852 euros)